dogweather/forkful/content/en/rust/good-coding-practices/organizing-code-into-functions.md

   \ modular chunks identified by a name.
 We do it to make our code cleaner, more\u2026"
 lastmod: '2024-03-13T22:44:59.900896-06:00'
 model: gpt-4-1106-preview
-summary: "Organizing code into functions is about breaking your program into reusable,\
-  \ modular chunks identified by a name.
-We do it to make our code cleaner, more\u2026"
+summary: Organizing code into functions is about breaking your program into reusable, modular chunks identified by a name.
 title: Organizing code into functions
 weight: 18
 ---